 3. Don is considering selling his funeral home and retiring.
-Provide an estimate of the value of his funeral home based on the information in the income statement in Exhibit 2, assuming that the expected income growth rate is 3 percent and the discount rate is 10 percent.
+Provide an estimate of the value of his funeral home based on the information in the income statement in Exhibit 2, assuming that the expected income growth rate is 3% and the discount rate is 10%.
 Provide an estimate of the value of his funeral home based on the information in the balance sheet in Exhibit 2, assuming that the current market value of the assets is approximately the same as book value, except for the building.
 A reasonable estimate of the current value of the building is \$1.2 million.
-Provide an estimate of the value of his funeral home based on the information in the statement of cash flows in Exhibit 2, assuming that the cash flows are expected to grow at 3 percent per year in perpetuity and the discount rate is 10 percent.
+Provide an estimate of the value of his funeral home based on the information in the balance sheet in Exhibit 2, assuming that the current of cash flows in Exhibit 2, assuming that the cash flows are expected to grow at 3% per year in perpetuity and the discount rate is 10%.
 Are the estimates comparable, if not why?